MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md

 5. Click **Next**.

-### To provide the scheme and namespace information
+## Enter the scheme and namespace information

 1. On the **Scheme, Namespace, and URI Information** page, do the following: